basitansari07/BlindSpot/README.md

 View the generated Security Report — risk score, findings by severity, OWASP coverage, and active probe logs.
 Export the report as JSON or download the AI-generated PDF report.

-🌐 Live Demo
+Live Demo:
 <ADD_DEPLOYED_DEMO_URL_HERE_IF_AVAILABLE>

-📄 Project Documentation
+Project Documentation:
 Presentation: /docs/BlindSpot-Presentation.pdf (add file to repo) Additional documentation: <ADD_LINKS_HERE_IF_ANY>

-👥 Cyberdefeders
+Cyberdefeders(Members):

 Name	          Role
 Basit Ansari	  Scanning Engine (Detection & Probes) + Frontend (React Dashboard) Nischal Anand 	Backend API + Risk Scoring & Reporting

-⚠️ Responsible Use
+Responsible Use:
 BlindSpot is designed strictly for authorized security testing.
 Users must obtain explicit permission before scanning any target they do not own or operate.
 Unauthorized scanning of third-party systems may violate applicable laws and is not condoned by this project.
 This tool was built as part of the GLS Nexus Hackathon 2026 for educational and demonstration purposes only.